pingcap/docs-cn/dev/reference/tools/tidb-binlog/reparo.md

 # while the SQL statement is not executed.
 # If it is set to "mysql", you need to configure `host`, `port`, `user` and `password` in [dest-db].
 dest-type = "mysql"

+# Safe-mode configuration
+# Value: "true"/"false" ("false" by default)
+# If it is set to "true", Reparo splits the `UPDATE` statement into a `DELETE` statement plus a `REPLACE` statement.
+safe-mode = false

 # `replicate-do-db` and `replicate-do-table` specify the database and table to be recovered.
 # `replicate-do-db` has priority over `replicate-do-table`.